Solar Power Systems for Residential Homes and Buildings

-Luckily, most residents are also eligible for 30% federal tax credit.
-This means that 30% of the initial cost of your solar power system (in this example, $7,500), would be returned to you in the form of a tax credit.
-So a 10 kilowatt solar power system with this tax credit would end up costing you only $17,500!
+Luckily, most residents are also eligible for 26% federal tax credit – extended through 2022.
+This means that 26% of the initial cost of your solar power system (in this example, $6,500), would reduce your federal tax liability by $6500.
+That value applied to the overall cost of a 10 kilowatt solar power system with this tax credit would end up costing you only $18,500!

 What Can Solar Do For Me As A Resident?

 As you have probably noticed, electric rates in Central Kentucky have been increasing by 3-4% annually.
 This seems like a small amount, but it adds up quickly!
 The silver lining of this situation is that as electric rates increase, the energy generated by you solar power system will be worth more.
 This can be observed in the graph below: